jonathan-dejong/acf-sites/README.md

 Adds a 'ACF Sites' field type for the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) WordPress plugin.

+This field type gives the user the option to choose from displaying sites as a drop down or as checkboxes (to allow for multiple selections).
+These sites IDs are then saved and can be retrieved for any kind of use.
+You might use this to have an ads post type which can be set to be displayed on a single or multiple sites in a network.. just as an example!

 ### Compatibility

 This ACF field type is compatible with: